That Hideous Strength: Plot

 Mark is finally given work: to write pseudonymous newspaper articles supporting the N.I.C.E., including two for use after a riot they intend to provoke in Edgestow.
 The riot takes place as planned, allowing the N.I.C.E.'s private police force to take over the town.
-They arrest Jane, whom the N.I.C.E. are interested in (as revealed later) for her psychic abilities, which they fear will get into their opponents' hands.
+They arrest Jane, in whom the N.I.C.E. are interested (as revealed later) because of her psychic abilities, which they fear will get into their opponents' hands.
 The head of the N.I.C.E. police, a woman known as "Fairy" Hardcastle, starts to torture Jane but is forced to release her when rioters turn in her direction.
+Totally exhausted and nearly unconscious, Jane is rescued and taken to St Anne's.

 Mark is once again out of favour in the N.I.C.E., but after a conversation with an Italian scientist named Filostrato he is introduced to the Head of the Institute.
 This turns out to be a literal head – that of a recently guillotined French scientist (as Jane dreamed) which Filostrato erroneously believes he has restored to life by his own efforts.

-From Jane's dreams that people were digging up the grave of a long-buried man and that the man had left, Ransom concludes that the N.I.C.E. is looking for the body of Merlin, who truly is buried in Bragdon Wood, though not dead but in a timeless state.
+From Jane's dreams that people were digging up the grave of a long-buried man and that the man had left, Ransom concludes that the N.I.C.E. is looking for the body of Merlin, who truly is buried in Bragdon Wood – not dead, but rather in a timeless state.
 Jane will guide members of the group to the place she dreamed of.

 The N.I.C.E. bosses now try to strengthen their hold over Mark by showing him trumped-up evidence that he murdered Bill Hingest.
 This backfires, as the crisis finally gives Mark the courage to leave Belbury.
 He returns to Edgestow in search of Jane only to find their apartment empty and the town under N.I.C.E. control.
 Later he meets Cecil Dimble, one of the St Anne's community, who despite his misgivings offers to help him.
 Mark deliberates too long over Dimble's proposal and he is found and arrested for Hingest's murder.

 That night, during a heavy storm, both the company of St Anne's and N.I.C.E. personnel are on the trail of Merlin, who has apparently revived.
 He has taken the clothes of a tramp through his powers of hypnosis and acquired a wild horse.
 He meets the company of St Anne's but rides away.
 Members of the N.I.C.E. capture the tramp, believing him to be Merlin.